kridel-lab/Kridel-Lab-Website/Team.md

 **Kit Tong, PhD**

-Kit is a Scientific Associate and Lab Manager in our lab.
-She obtained her Bachelor of Science Degree from the University of Saskatchewan, and her PhD from the University of Tsukuba in Japan.
-Kit has extensive experience with cell biology, animal models, molecular biology and biochemistry.
-She won several awards during her training and has first- or co-authored over 40 publications.
+Kit obtained her PhD in Medical Sciences, MSc in Epidemiology, and BSc in Biochemistry from Univ. of Tsukuba, Univ. of London, and Univ. of Saskatchewan.
+She developed interest in blood cancers during her post-doctoral training through studying therapy-related myeloid neoplasms.
+Her current research is on developing combination treatment to combat therapy resistance in lymphomas.
+She also takes on the role in managing the lab's daily operations.

 ---